Smudge202/smudge202.github.io/_posts/2017-12-13-webforms-migrations.md

 _Image from [Virtual Geek](http://virtualgeek.typepad.com/virtual_geek/2015/08/vmworld-2015-cloud-native-apps-a-complex-interesting-but-fascinating-story.html)_
 {: style="font-size: 12px; text-align: center;"}

-I can't attest to *enjoying* brownfield work personally, but it's unavoidable.
-Its my belief that the software development industry as a whole is pretty damn terrible; our disciplines and professionalism not focused sufficiently nor at an early enough point in the personal development of junior roles, leading to an exponential influx of technical debt and subsequent likelihood of brownfield.
-Rant aside, and be that true or not, I've only ever had **one** role that was purely greenfield (out of *many*).

-I wouldn't say I'm *old* exactly, but I've certainly been around long enough to have worked on software developed pre the [*dot-com bubble*](https://en.wikipedia.org/wiki/Dot-com_bubble).
 I've worked with all the key *.Net* web technologies, and several that existed prior to the birth of *.Net*.
-In that time, I've collected and refined a number of lessons that it's about time I put to paper and potentially pass on (plus invite comment on further insights and improvements on these techniques).
+In that time, I've collected and refined a number of lessons that I'd like to put to paper and potentially pass on (plus invite comment on further insights and improvements on these techniques).

 <!-- markdownlint-disable MD007 -->
 <!-- markdownlint-disable MD010 -->